Customer care: The dos and the don’ts

 Do remain calm

 Being just as frazzled as the customer on the other end of the call won’t help anybody.

 Keep in mind that you have the tools and expertise to ease the stress that the customer is feeling.
 Any buyer deserves your full concentration and a kind, helpful personality.

 Don’t focus on who’s to blame

 Often, there will be situations where it’s easier to shift the blame.
-Faulty manufacturing, developers not catching a bug in the code, the refusal to honor take-backs.
+Faulty manufacturing, developers not catching a bug in the code, and the refusal to honor take-backs.

 Sure, as the company’s first person in line with customers, it’s nerve-wracking to dig into an issue when it’s obvious that the customer is at fault.